Amart Sports

 Amart Sports (formerly Amart All Sports) was an Australian sports equipment and related apparel chain and was part of the Super Retail Group.

 History

+Original ownership (1976-2004)

 Amart All Sports was founded in 1976 with the first store located in Underwood, Queensland.

-Since then Amart All Sports expanded throughout Australia to over 60 stores, mainly in homemaker destination centres across Queensland, Victoria, South Australia, New South Wales and Western Australia.
+Archer Capital (2004-2011)

+Archer Capital acquired Amart All Sports in 2004.

+Super Retail Group (2011-2017)

 Super Retail Group, who also operates Rebel, acquired the Amart All Sports business in November 2011.
-In 2012, the chain was rebranded as Amart Sports.